How to get a Project Account on Lawrencium

 The Lawrencium cluster is open to all Berkeley Lab researchers needing access to high performance computing.
 Research collaborations are also welcome provided that there is a LBNL PI.

-LBNL PIs wanting to obtain access to Lawrencium for their research project will need to complete the Requirements Survey, giving the details of the research activity along with a list of anticipated users.
+LBNL PIs wanting to obtain access to Lawrencium for their research project will need to complete the project request at myLRC portal, giving the details of the research activity along with a list of anticipated users.
 A unique group name will be created for the project and associated users.
 This group name will be used to setup allocations and report usage.

 There are three primary ways to obtain access to Lawrencium:

 1. LBNL PIs: requesting a block of no-cost computing time via a PI Computing Allowance (PCA).
 This option is currently offered to all eligible Berkeley Lab PIs.
 For additional details on please see PI Computing Allowance.

 2. Condo projects: purchasing and contributing Condo nodes to the cluster.
 This option is open to any Berkeley Lab staff, and provides ongoing, priority access to you and your research affiliates who are members of the Condo.
 For details, please see Condo Cluster Service.

 3. Recharge use: Berkeley lab researchers who want to use Lawrencium cluster at a minimal recharge rate, roughly at $0.01/SU.
 For details, please see Recharge Allocation Computing Allowance.